 |---|---|

-| Employer funds stipend | Sets amount and cadence (e.g., monthly, quarterly, annual, semiannual) |
+| Employer designs the stipend | Sets the funding amount, funding cadence (e.g., monthly, quarterly, annual, semiannual), eligible expenses, and program rules |

 2026 employee stipend and lifestyle benefits benchmarks (by company size, category, and cadence)